 - Death benefit options

-- Other benefits that may help protect your retirement assets and income (available at an additional cost)
+- Other benefits that may help protect your retirement assets and income (optional and available at an additional cost)

 How do variable annuities work?

 - You give the insurance company money in one or more payments.

 - Some variable annuities let you choose from a number of variable investment options, while others offer a pre-determined mix of investments.